AmastyLtd/module-import-export-core/README.md

 # Import Export Core by Amasty
 <h3>Explore a free version of the import and export solution for Magento 2.
+Install together with the <a href="https://github.com/AmastyLtd/module-export-core" target="_blank">Export Core</a> and <a href="https://github.com/AmastyLtd/module-import-core" target="_blank">Import Core</a> to see the interface and full scope of data transfer features.
 This package has the same code and architecture as the original paid <a href="https://amasty.com/import-and-export-for-magento-2.html" target="_blank">Import and Export for Magento 2</a> extension but includes core functionality only suitable for manual data transfer.
 See the full scope of automatization features and entities available in the paid version <a href="https://export-extensions-m2.magento-demo.amasty.com/admin/amorderimport/profile/index/" target="_blank">in this demo</a> or <a href="https://calendly.com/yuliya-simakovich/book-a-demo" target="_blank">book a live demo</a> with the Amasty team to get a consultation in real-time.</h3>

 ![key-entities-new-git](https://user-images.githubusercontent.com/104132415/164422017-b74751b7-9afc-47f8-9ef1-8533f327f7af.png)